 TMSR provides automated immunohistochemical (IHC) staining services using standard, commercially available or investigator-generated antibodies on paraffin-embedded tumor sections.
 In addition, tissue microarrays are prepared in collaboration with UT Southwestern surgical pathologists.
 The surgical pathologist who curates each TMA is available for consultation on antibody optimization for IHC procedures and scoring the array.

 Leica RM2235 microtome, Boekel Scientific lighted tissue flotation bath, Leica CM-E microscope, Samuka TissueTek tissue processor, Leica EG1160 tissue embedder, Leica Autostainer XL H&E stainer, Isotemp oven, ThermoScientific Slidemate AS slide printer, ThermoScientific Printmate AS150 cassette printer

 Brady IP300 label printer, six ultra-low freezers (Sanyo, ThermoScientific, and Panasonic) monitored by CDAS (centralized university system), Beckman Coulter Allegra X15R centrifuge, Hettich Zentrifugen Universal 320 R centrifuge

 ATA100 tissue arrayer, Boekel slide moat, Dako Autostainer Link 48 IHC and ISH stainer, 4°C refrigerator, -20°C freezer, analytical balance, Millipore water purification system

-The use of shared resource specimens and services are available to Simmons Comprehensive Cancer Center members, other UT Southwestern scientists, and external researchers.
-Fees for histology services and procurement services are subsidized for Cancer Center members working on oncology projects.
+The use of shared resource specimens and services are available to Simmons Cancer Center members, other UTSW scientists, and external researchers.
+Fees for histology services and procurement services are subsidized for cancer center members working on oncology projects.
 Members also have priority for specimens with limited inventory.
-Please contact the resource manager (email@example.com) with any additional questions.
+Please contact Cheryl Lewis, Ph.D., (firstname.lastname@example.org) with any additional questions.